UoMCS/Perentie/doc/users_guide.rst

 library are available, for example sin, cos, tan, ceil and floor.
 In addition the following functions are also available:

-log2
+min, max
+	Return the minimum or maximum argument. log2
 	Log base 2
 sign_extend(value, bits)